nathanmarz/storm/docs/documentation/distcache-blobstore.md

 For a local file system, the distributed cache on the supervisor node is set to 10240 MB as a soft limit and the clean up code attempts to clean anything over the soft limit every 600 seconds based on LRU policy.

-The HDFS blob store implementation handles load better by removing the burden on the nimbus to store the blobs, which avoids it becoming a bottleneck.
+The HDFS blobstore implementation handles load better by removing the burden on the nimbus to store the blobs, which avoids it becoming a bottleneck.
 Moreover, it provides seamless replication of blobs.
-On the other hand, the local file system blob store is not very efficient in replicating the blobs and is limited by the number of nimbuses.
-Moreover, the supervisor talks to the HDFS blob store directly without the involvement of the nimbus and thereby reduces the load and dependency on nimbus.
+On the other hand, the local file system blobstore is not very efficient in replicating the blobs and is limited by the number of nimbuses.
+Moreover, the supervisor talks to the HDFS blobstore directly without the involvement of the nimbus and thereby reduces the load and dependency on nimbus.

 ## Highly Available Nimbus
 ### Problem Statement:
 Currently the storm master aka nimbus, is a process that runs on a single machine under supervision.
-In most cases the nimbus failure is transient and it is restarted by the supervisor.
+In most cases the nimbus failure is transient and it is restarted by the process that does supervision.
 However sometimes when disks fail and networks partitions occur, nimbus goes down.
 Under these circumstances the topologies run normally but no new topologies can be submitted, no existing topologies can be killed/deactivated/activated and if a supervisor node fails then the reassignments are not performed resulting in performance degradation or topology failures.
 With this project we intend